Review app access risk

 Access risk only applies to applications detected from your Identity Provider, and only to a very specific form of SSO called 'OpenID Connect'.
 OpenID Connect is most commonly seen as 'Sign in with Google' buttons on some web applications, although it's also available on some apps for Microsoft 365.

 Finally, if someone did log in with OpenID Connect, but a very long time ago, then the so-called "access token" that lets the application interact with your Identity Provider might have expired.
-Since this no longer represents an active risk, the access risk will not be shown for that user against an application.
+Since this no longer represents an active risk, the access risk will not be shown for that account against an application.

 Manage high-risk apps